Linear quantum systems: poles, zeros, invertibility and sensitivity: Zeros and poles of linear quantum systems

-\begin{remark} According to Proposition \ref{prop_G and inv G}, a purely imaginary pole is also a purely imaginary transmission zero of a linear quantum transfer function matrix and vice versa. \end{remark}
+\begin{remark} According to Proposition \ref{prop_G and inv G}, a purely imaginary pole is also a purely imaginary transmission zero of a linear quantum transfer matrix and vice versa. \end{remark}

-\begin{example} Consider a linear {\it classical} system with system matrices $A=B=C=D=I_2$.
-Then the transfer function $\mathbb{G}(s) = \frac{s}{s-1}I_2$.
-Clearly, the pole of $\mathbb{G}(s)$ is $1$, while its transmission zero is 0.
-Thus, Theorem \ref{cor:s_-s} in general does not hold for linear classical systems. \end{example}

-The following example demonstrates that the correspondence between transmission zeros and poles given in Theorem \ref{cor:s_-s} cannot be used to determine whether a system is quantum or not. \begin{example} Consider a linear system with transfer function matrix
+The following example demonstrates that the correspondence between transmission zeros and poles given in Theorem \ref{cor:s_-s} cannot be used to determine whether a system is quantum or not. \begin{example} Consider a linear system with transfer matrix

 which satisfies Theorem \ref{cor:s_-s}.
 However, it can be verified that Eq. \eqref{eq:jun7_temp2} does not hold for this $\mathbb{G}(s)$.
-Thus, the non-commutativity of a linear quantum system gives rise to the correspondence between system poles and zeros as characterized by Theorem \ref{cor:s_-s}; but on the other hand, not all systems having such properties are valid quantum-mechanical systems. \end{example}
+Thus, the non-commutativity of a linear quantum system gives rise to the correspondence between system poles and zeros as characterized by Theorem \ref{cor:s_-s}; but on the other hand, systems having such properties are not necessarily valid quantum-mechanical systems. \end{example}